Hiking New Zealand Guide 2019

 - Trekking in New Zealand – trekking is a term used widely to refer to a long hike, perhaps several days or even weeks long.
 It’s often used to describe iconic hikes such as the trek to Everest Base Camp in the Himalayas, or the famed Inca Trail to Machu Picchu in Peru.

-- Tramping – a New Zealand term that broadly covers all the above.
+- Tramping – a term that broadly covers all the above.
 In New Zealand, a ‘tramp’ is referring to a hike, not a homeless person.

 That said though, most people like to hike when the weather is at its best which is fair enough.
-Whilst we don’t have a wet and dry season here in New Zealand, our maritime climate means that the weather patterns can be somewhat unpredictable.
+Whilst we don’t have a wet and dry season, our maritime climate means that the weather patterns can be somewhat unpredictable.
 A rainy day or two during your time here is inevitable.

 However, that same maritime climate also means that we never really experience extreme weather conditions – it doesn’t ever get too hot, or too cold here.
-Which means that hiking New Zealand year-round is doable, depending on whereabouts you’re looking to hit the trail.
+Which means that hiking and walking year-round is doable, depending on whereabouts you’re looking to hit the trail.

-As a broad rule of thumb, if you like hiking in mild conditions with limited amounts of the wet stuff, we recommend that you plan your New Zealand hiking trip for some time between October and April –spring through autumn here in New Zealand.
+As a broad rule of thumb, if you like hiking in mild conditions with limited amounts of the wet stuff, we recommend that you plan your hiking trip for some time between October and April –spring through autumn.
 There are pros (and the odd con) to each season, as well as hikes that are better suited to certain times of the year.
 For a detailed look at when to plan your visit, check out this post on the best time for hiking in New Zealand.

-It’s important to mention that the weather can change very quickly in New Zealand, particularly in alpine areas, so if you’re planning on heading out for a hike, be sure to keep an eye on weather conditions.
+It’s important to mention that the weather can change very quickly, particularly in alpine areas, so if you’re planning on heading out for a hike, be sure to keep an eye on weather conditions.
 The MetService is a reliable source of accurate forecasts and any weather warnings to be aware of.

 The best New Zealand day hikes and short walks